The Top Go-To Microservices Frameworks for a Scalable Application

 - It has a gPRC support that aligns with Google’s programming style.

-Quarkus has always been a container-first and Kubernative native framework created to optimize low memory usage and fast startup time for developers (tens of milliseconds).
+Quarkus is a container-first, Kubernative native framework created to optimize low memory usage and fast startup time for developers (tens of milliseconds).
 The fast startup time enables automatic scaling of microservices on containers and Kubernetes.
 Meanwhile, low memory usage allows container density optimization within microservices, which have multiple containers deployed independently.
-But apart from this, amateur developers are wary of this framework because of its complicated GraamVM installation and verification of OS-specific binaries.
+But, amateur developers are wary of this framework because of its complicated GraamVM installation and verification of OS-specific binaries.

-One of the advantages of using the Quarkus development model is that it integrates well for developing HTTP microservices, reactive applications, message-driven microservices, and serverless architecture systems.
-Developers’ productivity is highly enhanced with their minimalist features and highly intuitive system that gives them the space to focus on the business aspect of the entire application.
-In addition, unified configurations, live coding, DEV UI, and continuous testing enhance developers’ experience in creating the best microservices.
+Moreover, Quarkus development model integrates well to develop HTTP microservices, reactive applications, message-driven microservices, and serverless architecture systems.
+Developers’ productivity is highly improved with their minimalist features and highly intuitive system that gives them the space to focus on the business aspect of the entire application.
+Unified configurations, live coding, DEV UI, and continuous testing also boost developers’ experience to create the best microservices.

 - Has a vast ecosystem of technologies, libraries, and APIs, making it easy to learn and use.